How to use Recyclables as Painting Tools with Preschoolers

 The tops of these containers have narrow flat rims which can easily transfer the paint.

-Pour paint into a foam tray.
+Pour a single color of paint into a foam tray.

 Press a plastic shape into the paint and press onto the paper.